 Medical changes are another common reason why your cats do this.
 UTIs are not healthy.
 They put your little friend through a lot of pain.

-Some of them include rolling in the litter box, scratching their skin too much, and getting irritated.
+Some of them include rolling in the litter box, scratching their skin too much, and becoming irritated.
 So, if your pet shows all these signs of skin infections, you should visit a vet immediately.

 Pregnancy